VUIIS/vuiis-cci-info/faq.md

 - Under Status, select Rerun
 - Click Submit at the bottom

-This usually takes effect the next night – the assessor status will change to NEED_INPUTS, then the job will re-enter the queue as usual.
+This usually takes effect within a few hours – the assessor status will change to NEED_INPUTS, then the job will re-enter the queue as usual.
 A restart may take longer for projects with large or complex pipelines set up.

 ### Deleting things on XNAT

 Be careful, obviously.
-Scan data can generally be re-acquired from PACS.
+The original scan data can generally be re-acquired from PACS.
 Assessor/processor results and any files that have been uploaded from some other source, like manual segmentations, could be gone forever.
-Assessors can be re-run, but many have random initializations and don’t produce quite identical results every time.
+Assessors can easily be re-run, but some have random initializations and don’t produce quite identical results every time.
 To delete a single resource or file of a scan (e.g. delete the NIFTI so it can be recreated, without deleting the DICOM):
 - Go to the session page
 - Manage Files button in Actions menu (black text, right side)
 - Find the specific resource or file and click the red trash can icon